lahm3d/facet/README.md

 `debug` and `version` allows users to run facet multiple times with parameter settings.
 If you want to run facet with two separate settings then you can modify the `version` variable to a descriptive string

+`preprocess.burn_cutlines_flag`: determines whether cutlines will be burned into DEM, true or false

-`preprocess.burn_stream_at_roads`: no. of cells to burn NHD streams near road + rail and stream intersections
+`preprocess.burn_stream_at_roads_flag`: determines whether DEM will be burned where roads/rails cross streams, true or false `preprocess.burn_stream_at_roads`: no. of cells to burn NHD streams near road + rail and stream intersections

-`preprocess.denoise`: Whitebox [feature preserving smoothing]() algorithm with defaults set
+`preprocess.denoise_flag`: determines whether DEM will be denoised, true or false `preprocess.denoise`: Whitebox [feature preserving smoothing]() algorithm with defaults set

 `preprocess.breach_depression_least_cost`: Whitebox [Breach Depressions Least Cost](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/hydrological_analysis.html?highlight=breaching%20lease#breachdepressionsleastcost).

+`preprocess.taudem.network_method`: Determine whether stream initiation weights or drainage area thresholds are used to generate stream network, should be'area_threshold' or 'flowline_weights'
+`preprocess.taudem.threshold`: Drainage area threshold for stream network generation in number of cells (be cognizant of raster resolution)

 `xn_gap`: Gap between each cross-section.
 This is not consistent, usually for first ~2-4 cross-sections on every reach to ensure whole number of cross-sections are generated consistently.